5S Color-Coding and Visual Standards

 Typical 5S Color Standards:

-Use custom visual communication boards to turn your vision into your team’s vision.
+Use visual communication boards to turn your vision into your team’s vision.

-Reinforce important objectives, display KPIs, highlight Lean/Kaizen activities, and share planned initiatives through visual communication.
-Site Boards enable you to effectively communicate your message to support and influence your business objectives.
+Reinforce important objectives, display KPIs, highlight Lean/Kaizen activities and share planned initiatives through visual communication.
+KPI boards enable you to effectively communicate your message to support and influence your business objectives.